 Start by doing the following:

-You can then evaluate the various alternatives and choose the best one for you, which might include negotiating with creditors or, in some cases, doing nothing at all.
+You can then evaluate the various alternatives and choose the best one for you, which might include negotiating with your creditors or, in some cases, doing nothing at all.

 But if your situation is permanent or long-term, you'll need a more permanent debt-relief solution to reduce or eliminate your debts entirely.
 Debt settlement or filing for bankruptcy might be appropriate for your situation.